-D. A member state found out of compliance with the Agreement retains its status as a member state and shall submit to the Executive Director a statement of non-compliance, or if applicable an amended statement of non-compliance, consistent with section 803.
+E. Within 60 days of the Governing Board finding a member state out of compliance, the member state shall submit to the Executive Director a statement of non-compliance, or if applicable an amended statement of non-compliance, consistent with section 803.
 The Executive Director shall post the statement of non-compliance on the Streamlined Sales Tax Governing Board's website.
 If the member state intends to file a petition for reconsideration pursuant to Rule 1001, it shall note that fact on its amended statement of non-compliance.
 The statement shall be further amended if the petition is not filed or, if applicable, to address the outcome of the petition.
 The state shall also revise the state's taxability matrix, and certificate of compliance, as applicable, to clearly describe how the member state's nonconforming provision differs from the requirement of the Agreement.